-Pressing switch 3 illuminates all four direction indicators and the side-mounted indicator lights simultaneously.
+Press switch 3.
+This device simultaneously activates the four direction indicators and the side indicator lights.
 It must only be used in an emergency to warn other drivers that you have had to stop in an area where stopping is prohibited or unexpected, or that you are obliged to drive under special conditions.